Clitoria ternatea: Description

 It is a perennial herbaceous plant, with elliptic, obtuse leaves.
 It grows as a vine or creeper, doing well in moist, neutral soil.

 Its most striking feature is the color of its flowers, a vivid deep blue; solitary, with light yellow markings.
 They are about 4 cm long by 3 cm wide.
-Some varieties yield white flowers.
+Some varieties yield white flowers and pink.

 The fruits are 5-7 cm long, flat pods with six to ten seeds in each pod.
 They are edible when tender.

 It is grown as an ornamental plant and as a revegetation species (e.g., in coal mines in Australia), requiring little care when cultivated.
 As a legume, its roots form a symbiotic association with soil bacteria known as rhizobia, which transform atmospheric N2 into a plant-usable form (a process called nitrogen fixing), therefore, this plant is also used to improve soil quality through the decomposition of nitrogen rich plant material.